Menstrual Cup FAQs

 Are the silicone and dyes in the cups safe?

-We manufacture our silicone products right here in the USA, using only 100% medical-grade silicone that the FDA approves and that meets all relevant regulations and requirements.
+TWe manufacture our silicone products using only 100% medical-grade silicone that the FDA approves and that meets all relevant regulations and requirements.
 Our colored cups contain medically-safe dyes to color the silicone.
-And our clear cups are completely dye-free.